Gellybean/Gellybean/MathfinderBot.md

 To modify bonus values instead, you can use the special `$` operator.
 Adding a specific bonus to any stat can be done as follows: `STATNAME +$ NAME:TYPE:VALUE`.
 A name and type are required for determining which bonuses stack.
 Types can be represented by numbers or names (7 and ENHANCEMENT are identical).
 To remove a bonus from a stat, you can do: `STATNAME -$ NAME`.
 This will effectively remove all bonuses with that name from the stat.
 You can view a specific bonus by doing: `STATNAME $ TYPE`.
 You can also use /var List-Bonuses to see all bonuses applied to all stats.

-*Note* — Eval returns integer values only.
+*Note* — /eval returns integer values only.
 This comes with some limitations in how evaluations are performed.
 For example, true and false are represented by 1 and 0 respectively. `TRUE`/`FALSE` are hardcoded variables that can be used for readability.

 ### **-INVENTORY-**

-usage: /inv `action` `name`
+usage: /inv `action` `item` `qty` `attachment`

 -:-